olajideshittu/ProgrammingAssignment2/README.md

 ### Introduction

-This second programming assignment will require you to write an R function is able to cache potentially time-consuming computations.
+This second programming assignment will require you to write an R function which is able to cache potentially time-consuming computations.
 For example, taking the mean of a numeric vector is typically a fast operation.
 However, for a very long vector, it may take too long to compute the mean, especially if it has to be computed repeatedly (e.g.